Guide to North Shore Rivers & Waterfalls

 To get there from the Superior Hiking Trail (SHT), you can come from either direction (east or west).
 It’s shorter from the east, parking at the Lindskog Rd.
 (Cook County 58) trailhead.
 Park near the lovely Woods Creek and follow the top rim of the Devil Track River canyon to see the falls.

 To hike the SHT from the west, park at the Pincushion Overlook parking area above Grand Marais.
 It’s nearly 4 miles one-way.

-However, all of this work doesn’t deliver a very good view of the falls.
+However, there isn’t a very good view of the falls.
 So, if you’re looking to see great waterfalls, you might skip this one.
 However, the hiking trails are nice.

-The best way to see the Devil Track River barrier falls is to walk along the river.
+The best way to see the Devil Track River barrier falls is to walk along the river itself.
 You can do this in the summer during low water, and during the winter when it’s frozen.
 Check it out on my blog post: Devil Track River, Get in and Explore.

 How to get to the Devil Track River